McKinney Fire

-Background factors
+Background

-The environment for the fire's extreme early growth was fueled by a combination of drought, high temperatures, and dry thunderstorms.
+The environment for the fire's growth was fueled by a combination of drought, high temperatures, and dry thunderstorms.
 In late July, the majority of Siskiyou County was designated as being in extreme drought by the U.S. Drought Monitor and National Drought Mitigation Center.
 Yreka, the nearby county seat for Siskiyou County, had recorded only about half of its usual precipitation for the year.

 The region was also trapped within a heat dome, or a ridge of high pressure, in the Pacific Northwest during late July, similar to (but less extreme than) the June 2021 Western North America heat wave.
 Temperatures in the region repeatedly hit triple digits, and in Montague (just east of Yreka) they had not fallen below 96 degrees in over two weeks.
 This further dried out vegetation in the region.
 Much of the fire's eventual footprint had also not burned since the 1955 Haystack Fire, allowing fuels to build up in an area with a history of commercial logging, replacing old-growth trees with younger, denser, and less fire-resistant plantations.

-Fire progression

-July
+Progression

 The McKinney Fire was first reported in the afternoon of July 29, 2022.
 Officials were unsure of the cause, but did not believe it was started by a lightning strike.
 The fire grew quickly after starting, influenced by nearby thunderstorms, which produced gusty outflow winds without rain.
 By 8:30 pm, the fire was roughly 300 acres.
 On the night of the 29th, amid extreme fire behavior, the McKinney Fire generated an enormous pyrocumulonimbus cloud that reached approximately 50,000 feet into the troposphere and stratosphere, generating its own lightning.
 Firefighters were forced to "shift from an offensive perimeter control effort to evacuations, point protection and structure defense."

 The next morning, on July 30, the fire was assessed at approximately 18,000 acres amid a red flag warning for the region for heat, potential lightning-sparked wildfires, and wind from more thunderstorms.
 At 12:29 pm, the McKinney fire was mapped by FIRIS as 29,677 acres.
+Governor of California Gavin Newsom declared a state of emergency for Siskiyou County on July 30, as a result of the McKinney Fire.
+The city of Yreka additionally declared a local emergency the same day.

 The fire continued to burn and remained active overnight, climbing to 51,468 acres and losing all containment.
 On July 31, the fire behavior and spread moderated, trapped beneath an inversion layer as thunderstorms with more wetting rain remained over the region as a result of the summer monsoon.
 However, those same storms also produced many cloud-to-ground lightning strikes, resulting in multiple nearby ignitions.

-The McKinney Fire burned partially in areas previously burned by the 1955 Haystack Fire and the 2014 Beaver Fire.